gzwplato/pCopy/README.md

 Yet another alternative to Windows copy, xcopy, and robocopy

+## Why pCopy?

+Windows copy won't create a folder if it doesn't already exist.

+Windows xcopy won't copy an individual file without prompting if file or directory.

+	Unless you do: echo f | xcopy /f /y srcfile destfile)

+Windows robocopy is best suited to copy entire directories, and is too complex for a simple copy.

+pCopy resolves the above issues.

 ## Help
 	pcopy [-options|/options] [@list|source] target
 	  a    Copy attributes.
 Default is Y.